mshsstemclub/mshsstemclub.github.io/index.md

 **STEM(Science, Technology, Engineering and Mathematics) Club**
 Our STEM Club is an informal, noncompetitive group of students and sponsors dedicated to exploring STEM.

-We do STEM science activities and learn about STEM careers.
+We do STEM hands on activities and learn about STEM careers.

 **Meet in Mr. Koker’s room (B20) on Mondays at 7:15 am to learn more!**